viepovsky/PESEL/README.md

 ### Generating random PESEL

-To generate a random PESEL, you can use the PeselGenerator class.
+To generate a random PESEL, you can use the `PeselGenerator` class, which provides methods to generate PESELs with either default parameters or specified ones.

-If you want to generate a PESEL with default parameters, simply use the static method `generatePeselStatic()`:
+To generate a PESEL with default parameters, you can use the static method `generatePeselStatic()`, which generates a PESEL with the following default parameters:

+- Random gender
+- Date of birth between today's date and 100 years before today's date.

+Here is an example code snippet to generate a PESEL with default parameters:

 ```java
 String generatedPesel = PeselGenerator.generatePeselStatic();
 ```
-This method returns a `String` with a random PESEL.
+The `generatePeselStatic()` method returns a `String` with a random PESEL.

 If you want to generate a PESEL with specific parameters, you can use the `PeselGeneratorParams` class to specify the desired gender and date range.
 For example:

 ```java
 LocalDate minDate = LocalDate.of(1990, 1, 1);